d4rkr00t/evo/README.md

   - [ ] Workspace cache should only depend on the cache of the outputs of its dependencies
 - [ ] Support yarn
 - [ ] Support npm
-- [ ] Watchman integration and persistent graph
+- [ ] Support custom package manager
 - [ ] Cache diagnostics
   - [ ] List of files that were used to create hash
   - [ ] Diff to show what affected cache
+- [ ] Watchman integration and persistent graph
+- [ ] Fix that – Didn't produce outputs still caches and doesn't fail next time
 - [ ] Clean up only once before any of the tasks run (?)
   - [ ] Might have to restore all of the other outputs
   - [ ] Maybe make it manual?
     - [ ] Otherwise need to hash contents of output
-- [ ] Fix that – Didn't produce outputs still caches and doesn't fail next time
-- [ ] Fix race condition in task runner (?) – didn't see happening anymore
-  - [ ] Semaphore not working as expected
+- [ ] REFACTOR: Workspaces map to use the DAG library
 - [ ] REFACTOR: create tasks from workspaces
   - [ ] REFACTOR: Generic create task from a rule
 - [ ] REFACTOR: Refactor cache to interfaces